gwongwen/stm32wle5_rtos_test/README.md

 # Code for 6sens Omnitilt Project : simple "Hello World!" test for my Own MAMWLExx (based on STM32WLEx) Board

 ## Overview
 This application prints "Hello World" to the console and allows us that the device tree board file is correct.
+The version of Zephyr RTOS used is the version v3.4.0.

 **First Board used** :  Cicecrone board by Move-X